 The menopause transition is experienced by 10.5laks women each year.1 Which defined as the end of menstruation due to the period of change in ovarian function from being fertile to becoming infertile.
-It is a natural and inevitable change that affects all women.2During menopause, women may additionally expand depressive signs and symptoms and cognitive problems, that are extra subtly and unevenly connected to hormones.
+It is a natural and inevitable change that affects all women.2 During menopause, women may additionally expand depressive signs and symptoms and cognitive problems, that are extra subtly and unevenly connected to hormones.
 Depression and cognitive impairment can be burdensome for girls and additionally compound the burden of medical contamination for the growing older lady populace.
-As postmenopausal ladies are already at chance for osteoporosis and cardiovascular disease, it's far vital to cope with potentially changeable psychiatric problems which could make scientific issues greater hard to deal with Reduced estrogen levels can lead to insulin resistance, which is when the body does not respond to insulin well and blood sugar increases.
+As postmenopausal ladies are already at chance for osteoporosis and cardiovascular disease, it's far vital to cope with potentially changeable psychiatric problems which could make scientific issues greater hard to deal with Serum uric acid (SUA) is the end product of the metabolism of purine nucleotides.
+A growing number of epidemiological studies have shown that SUA is a risk factor for diabetes.
+However, the relationship between SUA levels and diabetes risk is still controversial.
+Studies have shown that the correlation between SUA levels and diabetes is sex-specific, whereas some studies have shown that there is a significant association in both men and women; still, other studies suggest the association exists only in men, and others suggest that it only exists in women.

-Corresponding Author :- Dr. Tarangini Gajjala Email:- drpebyreddy@gmail.com
+Corresponding Author: Dr Sherin Raja Janaki D Email: revathisingh89@gmail.com

-The postmenopausal state was significantly associated with the presence of dysglycemia independently of normal aging, although increased glucose levels have deleterious effects on several organs.
+Reduced estrogen levels can lead to insulin resistance, which is when the body does not respond to blood sugar increases. well and postmenopausal state was significantly associated with the presence of dysglycemia independently of normal aging, although increased glucose levels have deleterious effects on several organs.
 Diabetic kidney disease develops in approximately 40% of patients who are diabetic and is the leading cause of CKD worldwide.
 As kidneys fail, the blood urea nitrogen (BUN) levels will rise as well as the level of creatinine, in the blood Elevated serum uric acid (SUA) is increasingly recognized as a risk factor for kidney disease in adults with diabetes.